Appforge-lab/Vise.css/docs/general_classes.md

 #### Variants

-- **padding-sides** appends a space to left and right of element's content.
+- **padding-sides** appends a space to the left and right of element's content.

   ```html
   <div class="vise">